-It is recommended to confirm there is a concrete benefit even if you omit it from the user story.
-If not, you could end up adding features that
+(e) It is recommended to confirm there is a concrete benefit even if you omit it from the user story.
+If not, you could end up adding features that have no real benefit.

-You can add more characteristics to the [user role] to provide more context to the user story.
+You can add more characteristics to the {user role} to provide more context to the user story.